 Getting convenient transportation is vital when travelling during the rainy season.
 Budget for taxis instead of walking or public transportation, if rain is expected.
 Plan ahead, and not just for the vacation itself, but also the travel at either side.
 Allow enough time to get to stations or airports by giving yourself a little bit of extra time as a precaution.
 It’s better to get there early than not at all.
 It will be better to have a taxi pick you up or take an Uber rather than trying to go on public transport.
 Also bear in mind that transportation is often difficult to secure during the rainy season.
 Keep in mind that flights, trains, and buses often get delayed or cancelled due to unfavorable conditions, so make sure you have a backup plan of where you can stay/wait if this happens.

 Avoid travelling in the evening and at night, which is when most accidents happen due to the lack of light.
 You can also plan your trip ahead to avoid heavy traffic conditions by not travelling during rush hour.
 You may want to carry a flashlight with you for emergencies.
 It’s always good to be ready for any eventuality.
 If there are warnings about weather conditions, such as flooding on your route, take note right away and find an alternative way instead.
 Ensure that someone knows where you’re heading and what time you expect to arrive/return home just in case anything happens while out and about.
 Preparation is your best friend in poor weather.
+Make sure you are registered with a breakdown service and have that number saved in your phone, along with the number for a car accident lawyer incase you are involved in a collision that’s not your fault.
+Bad weather increases the likelihood of this.

 Make a Rain-Friendly Itinerary